-X-ray tomography is a non-destructive full-field imaging technique applicable to materials from metals to organic tissue.
-The basic experimental setup is relatively simple: the sample is placed on a rotating stage and aligned in the X-ray beam, with a detector placed some distance after the sample.
+X-ray tomography is a non-destructive full-field imaging technique applicable to materials from The organic tissue. experimental setup is relatively simple: the sample is placed on a rotating stage and aligned in the X-ray beam, with a detector placed some distance after the sample.
 A tomographic dataset is collected by rotating the sample in the X-ray beam and collecting a series of projections from different angles.
-The series of collected projections are fed into a reconstruction algorithm to produce a three-dimensional volume representation of electron density in the sample.
+The series of projections are fed collected into reconstruction algorithm to produce a threedimensional volume representation of electron density in the sample.

 For many material science samples, preparation is minimal: the sample can simply be mounted securely on the sample stage, making tomography a simple experiment to carry out.
-Diverse experimental 19.
-Vessels are coloured setups allow measurements optimised for different samples or approaches, with microtomography beamlines offering voxel sizes in the range of 0.35-50 μm.
-Hard X-rays (typically from 20 to over 250 keV) are used to enable penetration of large samples.
-Tomography can be readily combined with sample environments such as a cryostream or a furnace to carry out in situ experiments.
+Diverse experimental setups allow measurements optimised for different samples approaches, with microtomography beamlines offering voxel sizes in the range of 0.35-50 μm.
+Hard X-rays (typically from 20 to over 250 keV) are used to enable penetration current collector tab